archer2o2x/Chronica-Lexis/reference/Chronica Lexis.md

 ## Scriptures
 Utterance of Instant Velocity (Common)
-- Consumes 150 chrono.
+- Consumes 60 chrono.
-- Grants the player a small boost of momentum in the direction the player is looking.
+- Grants the player a small boost of velocity in the direction the player is looking and upwards.
+- Also resets fall damage, for use while using this ability to platform.
+Players can still gain fall damage after the reset.

 Verse of the Forgotten Futures (Rare)
 - Consumes 10 chrono per second whilst active.